Note: This is a reprint from the AJC, due to popular demand. If you have any questions, please post them below.

 [Read the quick tip below, and then come back to this ... ] After preparing the tape, the next step is completing the rest of the package, which should include unofficial copies of high school transcripts and SAT/ACT scores, which you can send to college once you take the exam.
 Also include a simple page of “quick facts, ” which shows contact information, such as your mailing address, cellphone, and e-mail address.
 It also can highlight football-related items, including height and weight, 40-yard dash times, positions played, individual statistics, and athletic and academic honors.
 Jersey number and position should be taped to the DVD in large block letters.

 Quick tip: Since this article was written in 2008, technology has rapidly changed.
-You can save a lot of time and money by posting the video on YouTube and emailing the link to college scouts.
-Also, scan your transcript and SAT score, and attach it to the email.
+Forget creating and mailing DVDs.
+Now the way to do it is by posting the video on YouTube and emailing the link to college scouts.
+Also, scan your transcript and SAT score, and and attach it to the email, along with a bio of “quick facts.”

 3. Picking the colleges